putao520/openlan/olv2/README.md

 Goto `Control Panel\Network and Internet\Network Connections`, and find `Ethernet 2`, then you can configure IPAddress like `192.168.x.a` for other branch site to access it.

-Setting MTU, run `cmd` by administrator account.
+Setting MTU, run `cmd` by administrator priviledge.

     netsh interface ipv4 show subinterfaces
     netsh interface ipv4 set subinterface "Ethernet 2" mtu=1430 store=persistent